faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## XSane (Scanner)

+Official site: [http://www.xsane.org/](http://www.xsane.org/){:target="_blank"}

+XSane is an X based interface for the SANE (Scanner Access Now Easy) library, which provides access to scanners, digital cameras, and other capture devices.
+XSane is written in GTK+ and provides control for performing the scan and then manipulating the captured image.

 {% shell_term $ %}
 sudo dnf install xsane
 {% endshell_term %}

 ## Gparted

+Official site: [http://gparted.org](http://gparted.org){:target="_blank"}

+GParted stands for Gnome Partition Editor and is a graphical frontend to libparted.
+Among other features it supports creating, resizing, moving and copying of partitions.
+Also several (optional) filesystem tools provide support for filesystems not included in libparted.
+These optional packages will be detected at runtime and don't require a rebuild of GParted.

 {% shell_term $ %}
 sudo dnf install gparted